Lady in Waiting (novel): Plot summary

 The story is primarily about the life and exploits of Sir Walter Raleigh, albeit with the bulk of the narration revolving around the impact of his life on Elizabeth Throckmorton, who is referred to as 'Bess.'
 It begins with Raleigh's (this is the spelling used in the novel) childhood in Budleigh, and quickly shows his close relationship with half-brother Humphrey Gilbert.
-Glibert is attributed as sharing and inspiring Raleigh's lifelong passion of wanting explore the New World, beginning with a plan to seek the fabled Northwest Passage.
+Glibert is attributed as sharing and inspiring Raleigh's lifelong passion of wanting to explore the New World, beginning with a plan to seek the fabled Northwest Passage.
 Much of the rest of Raleigh's life is explained as being primarily motivated by this passion.

 Bess is brought into the novel when Raleigh is seeking favor at Queen Elizabeth's court at the Palace of Westminster.
 She is 12 years of age, and Raleigh makes a strong impression on her during a chance meeting in a garden.
 He is whistling the tune of Greensleeves, which is used throughout the novel, and shares his frustration of being stymied in his goals of exploration.
 Bess grows up at court in proximity to Mary Sidney, eventually becoming a Lady-in-Waiting to the Queen.
 She is immersed in court culture, early on being connected with Philip Sidney, Robert Devereux, and Robin Cecil.
 They are all shown as children growing up in the shadows of their elders, Lord Essex and Lord Burghley, respectively; and the court intrigues of the times.
 The two 'Robins' are connected with Raleigh in what is described as a Triumvirate, around which both her life and the fate of England are shown as revolving.